sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 Note that you can still prerender pages that load data based on the page's parameters, like our `src/routes/blog/[slug].svelte` example from earlier.
 The prerenderer will intercept requests made inside `load`, so the data served from `src/routes/blog/[slug].json.js` will also be captured.

-Since the dynamic JAMStack sites require client side rendering, dynamic pages may fail on old devices.
-If your site needs to support older devices, a page server can understand and adapt to device specific needs, e.g. fully render HTML server side, or transpile JS, before shipping.
 #### Route conflicts

 Because prerendering writes to the filesystem, it isn't possible to have two endpoints that would cause a directory and a file to have the same name.
 For example, `src/routes/foo/index.js` and `src/routes/foo/bar.js` would try to create `foo` and `foo/bar`, which is impossible.